gornes/IntroToDS/doc/overview.rst

    :scale: 60%
    :align: center

-   Turnstiles' locations from the improved dataset.
+   Turnstiles' locations within NYC, from the improved dataset.

 Besides the information provided by the NYC subway, the dataset also includes weather information taken from several weather stations within the NYC area: